 For the models with level 4 and level 5 automation, demand is served in terms of miles, rather than trips, to account for the ability of vehicles to queue themselves for charging without human intervention.
 For level 5 automation, the maximum access cost constraint is removed and cost is redefined as a function relating distance from parking to destination to the costs of energy consumption and vehicle depreciation needed to travel to and from a charging station.

 The results suggest highly automated vehicle technology used in privately owned EVs could reduce the number of charging stations necessary and the cost of deployment.
 The optimal numbers of chargers in this case study, for level 0 to 3, level 4, and level 5 automation are 1,900, 680, and 331 chargers, respectively.
 This leads to each charger covering an average of 1.2, 3.5, and 7.4 trips, with 4.4 percent, 13, and 27 percent of the 13 hours from 6 a.m. to 6 p.m. spent charging vehicles.
 The annualized equipment and parking costs for these scenarios for levels 0 to 3, level 4, and level 5 automation are $1.75 million, $932,000, and $436,000, respectively, while the total driver and owner costs are $1.75 million, $937,000, and $540,000, respectively.
 Under level 0 to 3 automation, demand peaks with arrival times, between 7 a.m. and 9 a.m., with demand at just over 2,000 kWh between 8 a.m. and 9 a.m.
 The pattern under level 4 automation is similar, except that the 7 a.m. to 9 p.m. peak is just under 1,500 kWh, reducing about one-fourth of the peak demand.
 Under level 5 automation, electricity demand stays steady at just under 700 kWh until 4 p.m., when it starts decreasing.
 This represents about a 25 percent decrease of the peak electrical demand under level 4 automation and a decrease of about 65 percent under level 5 automation, when compared to no automation.
 In a transition to an electrified light-duty vehicle fleet, vehicle automation can potentially reduce the cost of deploying recharging infrastructure and the hourly peak electricity demand associated with uncontrolled vehicle recharging.

+View full text Return to conference summary

+(put in links to full text and conference summary)